alphinaj290/Zomato-Restaurant-Analysis/README.md

 ## Zomato-Restaurant-Analysis
-Conducted a comprehensive analysis of restaurant ratings, customer preferences, and the competitive landscape across key cities in Indonesia, the Philippines, Turkey, and the UAE to identify optimal expansion opportunities for Zomato.

-Evaluated average restaurant ratings, customer engagement through voting trends, and popular cuisine preferences to uncover drivers of customer satisfaction.
-Analyzed the competitive environment by assessing the density and distribution of existing restaurants in the target cities.
+This project focuses on analyzing data to develop strategies for opening new restaurants.
+The analysis was conducted using Excel, with a focus on creating visually appealing and informative charts, tables, and dashboards.
+Key aspects of the project include:

+- __Data Insights:__ Evaluation of restaurant performance metrics such as cuisines, customer ratings, and votes.
+- __Strategic Recommendations:__ Identification of optimal locations and market opportunities for expansion.
+- __Visualization:__ Dynamic and interactive Excel dashboards for presenting findings.
-Delivered actionable insights on ideal cuisine offerings, effective market entry strategies, and recommended cities for restaurant expansion.
+- __Outcome:__ Delivered actionable insights on ideal cuisine offerings, effective market entry strategies, and recommended cities for restaurant expansion.

-Tools Used: Excel, PowerPoint
+- Tools Used: __Excel__, __PowerPoint__.

+This project is a comprehensive approach to leveraging data for strategic decision-making in the restaurant industry.